 Eventually the plan is to have some awesome resources here, but we'll see when that happens. :)

-Metz, J. J., D. R. Durran, and P. N. Blossey: Simulated trapped lee waves with significant stratospheric amplitude.
+Metz, J. J., D. R. Durran, and P. N. Blossey: Unusual trapped mountain lee waves with significant stratospheric amplitude.
 J. Atmos.
 Sci., submitted*.

 *This work has been submitted to the Journal of the Atmospheric Sciences.
 Copyright in this work may be transferred without further notice.